ComposableAnalytics/Docs/docs/DataLabs/Overview.md

 ## Creating a DataLabs

-To create a new DataLabs, select the icon in the side navigation menu.
+To create a new DataLab, select the icon in the side navigation menu.

 ![Composable DataLabs Menu](img/DataLabs_Sidebar_menu.png)

-You'll be presented with an overview page for your new DataLabs.
+You'll be presented with an overview page for your new DataLab.
 Simply fill in the name and description.
 You will also need to select a [Composable Key](../Keys/01.Overview.md) of a user/service account with access to the underlying compute machine.

 ![!Create New DataLabs](img/DataLabs_Create_New.png)